When I was thirteen, I watched this old Kung Fu movie about an ancient master who had to defeat a sequence of progressively tougher enemies.

 “But that’s just two aspects.

-“When I started to see the sequence of all my goals together, I realized how many other factors of my personality have always wanted to come into play.”
+“When I started to see the sequence of all my goals together, I realized how many other factors of my personality have always wanted to come into play as well.”

 If your interests and abilities seem to pull you every which way, I’d say not to worry.